 - Lace ’em like a pro: Proper shoe lacing technique is more than threading the eyelets.
 The right lacing won’t fix a poor-fitting shoe, but it adds to your comfort by securing your heels and toes and alleviating pressure on your feet.
 If tying your shoes is a pain, check out our friends at Xpand No-Tie Laces for additional options.

 - Keep your shoes clean: Wipe off excess mud and dirt and allow wet shoes to dry thoroughly by removing insoles and drying them separately.
+Make sure your shoes can air out if wet, and look into shoe sprays that can keep the inside of your shoes smelling great.

 - Replace when necessary: Good shoes, whether for running or walking, are an investment in your health.
 Know the signs of worn-out shoes, including flattened cushioning, worn spots in the soles and most important, pain or discomfort in your feet, ankles, knees, hips or back that signals the shoes no longer provide the support you need.
 Depending on frequency of use, you usually need new shoes once a year, but frequent exercisers replace their shoes between 300 and 500 miles of use.